Nine of Swords

 Address your problems before they become nightmares.
 A wake-up call.

 Share your problems.
-If you tackle them alone they will become much larger.
+Tackled alone, they become much larger.

 Intuition

 The card shows Melinoë, the Goddess of Nightmares and madness.
-Like dreams themselves, she is neither good nor bad, but neither is she a shade of grey either.
+Like dreams themselves, she is neither good nor bad, but neither is she a shade of gray either.

 She is whatever you read into your dreams.
 They could be predicting disaster or a warning that helps you avoid it!